Anders Glenmark: Career

 Among the artists for whom Glenmark has written and produced are Eva Dahlgren, Orup, Ted Gärdestad, and Patrik Isaksson.
 He has also, early on in his career, been a backing singer on solo albums by members of ABBA, such as Anni-Frid Lyngstad's Frida Ensam and Agnetha Fältskog's Elva Kvinnor I Ett Hus, both released in 1975.

 In 1976, Glenmark played lead guitar in Abba's hit single "Money, Money, Money".

-In 1984, Glenmark sang in the chorus of Murray Head's hit single "One Night in Bangkok" (US No. 3, UK #12), from the Benny Andersson/Tim Rice/Björn Ulvaeus musical Chess.
+In 1984, Glenmark sang, multi-tracked, all the voices on the chorus of Murray Head's hit single "One Night in Bangkok" (US No. 3, UK #12), from the Benny Andersson/Tim Rice/Björn Ulvaeus musical Chess.

 In 1996, Glenmark produced and co-wrote Anni-Frid "Frida" Lyngstad's Swedish solo album Djupa Andetag.
 He has also collaborated with a number of Danish artists such as Lis Sørensen and Søs Fenger.

 Glenmark has been a member of several groups, including the family group Glenmarks and the siblings duo Gemini.
-Since 1994, he has been a member of the sporadically existing group GES together with Orup and Niklas Strömstedt.
+Since 1994, he has been a member of the sporadically existing group Glenmark Eriksson Strömstedt (GES) together with Orup and Niklas Strömstedt.

 Glenmark has participated in Melodifestivalen, the Swedish heats of the Eurovision Song Contest, seven times: